reframe-hpc/reframe/docs/config_reference.rst

    :required: Yes

-  The name of this resources.
+  The name of the resources.
   This name will be used to request this resource in a programming environment :attr:`~environments.resources`.

    .. versionadded:: 4.6